Prajwal208V/PreapBytes/js/README.md

 113. ### What is the purpose JSON stringify

-     When sending data to a web server, the data has to be in a string format.
-You can achieve this by converting JSON object into a string using stringify() method.
+     When sending data to a web server, the data has to be in a string format. we can achieve this by converting JSON object into a string using stringify() method.

      ```javascript
      var userJSON = {'name': 'John', age: 31}